eschares/combine_WoS_and_Dimensions/README.md

 From Dimensions, select Save/Export -> Export Results -> Export Full Record

+## Next, change lines 24 and 27 to point to the data

 ## Then, this script will:
 ### Read in **Web of Science** export file
 - Keep only a subset of the columns